 Campus Community Health Information

-4. Students should coordinate directly with their faculty to make arrangements for their academic work, as they cannot attend class in person during their self-isolation period.
+• Students should coordinate directly with their faculty to make arrangements for their academic work if they are ill and cannot attend class in person due to their illness.
+Students may work with the Dean of Students office if they need a medical-related notice sent to their faculty.

 Definition